Tockdom/GameShopDownloader/README.md

 # NintendyShop
-A tool to download all encrypted Shop files.
-This tool has no ability to decrypt the files and you need a valid ticket to decrypt them with other tools.
+A tool to download all encrypted Shop files. __This tool has no ability to decrypt the files__ and you need a valid ticket to decrypt them with __other__ tools.

-It downloads around 5 TB of data and has zero security checks for drive space or similar!
+It should download 5.470.533.534.673 bytes of data and has zero security checks for drive space or similar!
 You can reduce the amount of files downloaded / choose what to download by deleting the .hex files or by removing IDs inside them.

 A good overview about the IDs can be found here: